How to Build Continuous Compliance into Your Development Pipeline

-The number one objection to adding security testing in CI/CD is speed.
-Engineering teams that deploy ten times a day are not going to wait 30 minutes for a full vulnerability scan on every push.
+The number one objection to adding compliance checks in CI/CD is speed.
+Engineering teams that deploy ten times a day are not going to wait 30 minutes for a full compliance validation on every push.
 They should not have to.

-Here is how to add meaningful security testing to your pipeline without turning your deploys into a bottleneck.
+Here is how to build meaningful compliance validation into your pipeline without turning your deploys into a bottleneck.

 The two-tier approach

-Split your security testing into two categories: fast checks that run on every commit, and deep scans that run on a schedule or before releases.
+Split your compliance validation into two categories: fast checks that run on every commit, and comprehensive validations that run on a schedule or before releases.

 Tier 1: Pipeline checks (under 2 minutes).
 These run on every PR or merge request.
-They cover configuration issues, known CVEs in dependencies, secret detection, and a lightweight DAST pass against critical endpoints.
-The goal is catching regressions and obvious mistakes before they reach staging.
+They cover configuration policy validation, infrastructure-as-code compliance checks, and secret detection.
+The goal is catching compliance drift and policy violations before they reach staging.

-Tier 2: Scheduled deep scans (15-45 minutes).
+Tier 2: Scheduled comprehensive validations (15-45 minutes).
 These run nightly or before each release.
-Full DAST crawl, authenticated testing, API fuzzing, and compliance checks.
-Results feed into your dashboard and ticketing system.
+Full framework validation, evidence collection, cloud posture assessment, and audit report generation.
+Results feed into your compliance dashboard and ticketing system.

 GitHub Actions setup